veksha/cuda_codeium/README.md

 Now you should be logged in.
 Server executable will be downloaded and started automatically.

 Do not forget to set hotkey for `Codeium: Get completions` command.
 For example `Alt+\`.
+For chatting with AI, use command `Codeium: Chat...`

 Enjoy!